One often hears that the brain is not like a computer. I suggest here that part of the brain is like a computer in a few important ways.

 All this “spreading activation” sounds suspiciously like following a linked list à la Kanerva.

 An article in the 2012 Feb 25 issue of Science News reports that V1 is very active (fMRI) when the two eyes get different images.
-I presume that this follows the failure of the LNG to arrange image alignment.
+I presume that this follows the failure of the LGN to arrange image alignment.
 The article goes on to suggest that we must learn to distinguish between ‘consciousness’ and ‘attention’.
 (I wonder where ‘awareness’ fits here.)
-While we are presumably unable to become unconscious of a large tree directly ahead of us, it does seem possible direct our attention elsewhere, even as we still observe the tree.
+While we are presumably unable to become unconscious of a large tree directly ahead of us, it does seem possible to direct our attention elsewhere, even as we still observe the tree.
 (As in “Pay attention to what the guide is saying.” as we still see the tree.)
 I would say that ‘awareness’ of something like the tree, means that after the lights are turned out without warning, we are able to recall that there was a tree in front of us.
 There are dramatic tests proving that we are unaware of many large things in plain sight by this definition.
 You are asked to look at a clearly printed page with about 10 squares of vivid colors and then to turn the page where you find the question “Where is the red square?”.
+The common experience is to be sure that you know where everything is and that you will remember it; after turning the page the information is unavailable.